Not on display

 Exh: Michael Andrews, Hayward Gallery, October 1980–January 1981 (124, repr. in colour) and subsequent tour of the Fruit Market, Edinburgh and Whitworth Art Gallery, Manchester

-This catalogue entry is approved by the artist and is based on a discussion with him on 19 February 1980.
+This catalogue entry was approved by the artist and based on a discussion with him on 19 February 1980.
+It was updated in January 2023.

 The Tate Gallery 1978-80: Illustrated Catalogue of Acquisitions, London 1981